Busting the Breast Augmentation Myths – The Truth

 27. MYTH – Breast implant means your breast shape will not change over time

-28. MYTH – You have to undergo general anesthesia to have a breast augmentation procedure done
+28. MYTH – You have to undergo general anaesthesia to have a breast augmentation procedure done

-This is yet another myth that can be easily busted if you read about the procedure online.
-General anesthesia is just one of the options for a breast augmentation procedure and if you would rather not use it, you could opt for local anesthesia with intravenous sedation.
-Dr Turner prefers to use General Anaesthesia performed by an accredited Anaesthetist.
+General anaesthesia is just one of the options for a breast augmentation procedure and if you would rather not use it, you could opt for local anaesthesia with intravenous sedation.
+Dr Turner prefers to use general anaesthesia performed by an accredited anaesthetist.
+It is important to keep in mind that the type of anaesthesia to be used will depend on factors such as the patient’s medical history, surgeon’s preferences, and the complexity of the procedure.

 Next Steps